Smaug123/WoofWare.DotnetRuntimeLocator/README.md

 ## Troubleshooting

+The easiest way to make sure we can find a `dotnet` is to have one on your PATH.

 If you have a *very* strange setup, we may be unable to locate the `libhostfxr` library we use to find the runtimes.
 In that case, you can supply the environment variable `WOOFWARE_DOTNET_LOCATOR_LIBHOSTFXR`, which should be a full path to a `libhostfxr` DLL on your system.